conceptdev/xamarin-ios-samples/README.md

 ----
 Demo iOS 9 features like Force Touch, simpler Collection Views, and localization (including RTL).

-TodoToday
+TodoToday (iOS 8)
 ---------
 Todo list application with an iOS 8 Today Extension for the notification screen (showing how many items left to-do).
 Uses ADO.NET for the data access.

 ![](Screenshots/watchOS3.png)

-Watch8Ball
+Watch8Ball (watchOS 3)
 ---------
 *Your first WatchKit app*

-WatchCalc
+WatchCalc (watchOS 3)
 ---------
 Remember the old Casio...

-WatchComplication
+WatchComplication (watchOS 3)
 -----------------
-*in progress*
+Set face complication text with Scribble!

 WatchData (watchOS 3)
 ---------
 Storing and accessing data in Sqlite stored locally with watchOS 3

-WatchInsta
+WatchInsta (watchOS 1)
 ----------
-watchOS 1 demo of accessing files (Instagram photos) on the connected iPhone's filesystem
+watchOS 1 demo of accessing files (Instagram photos) on the connected iPhone's filesystem (you have to authenticate on the iPhone first, using OAuth)

-WatchTodo
+WatchTodo (watchOS 1)
 ---------
-Tiny version of the *Todo* sample that runs on the Apple Watch (in progress).
+Tiny version of the *Todo* sample that runs on the Apple Watch (works in watchOS 1; in progress for watchOS 3).